loressa/MyXNATPy/RapidReader/README.md

 1 - Create the list of experiments to fill the Rapid Reader worklist(s).

-This is done with the scriptlist_experiments.py.
+This is done with the script list_experiments.py.
 Edit information regarding xnathost, project_id_list, user_id and keyword.
 Then: python3 list_experiments.py.
 It will produce an output .csv file with the list of experiment.id in the given project, filtered with the given keyword.

 2 - Create the randomised order of items for Rapid Reader worklist(s).